jamesmwu/Personal-Website/README.md

 # James's Website

 Hello!
 Welcome to the README of my website.
-Whether you are a recruiter or a friend stalking me, I'm happy to have you here.
-Feel free to clone the repo and glance at at the code.
+Feel free to clone the repo and glance at at the code! :)

 ## Available Scripts

-These are more like just a reminder to myself, because I'd be kind of surprised if this becomes a ginormous project with hundreds of contributors.
+These are more like just a reminder to myself than anything else.

-However, because this isn't a massive scale corporation that requires many tests and careful reviews before publishing, I really only use these two following commands.
+Because this isn't a massive scale corporation that requires many tests and careful reviews before publishing, I really only use these two following commands.

 ### `npm start`